|Riding Level||Beginner - Advanced|

 The Burton Descendant is a new board for 2014 that offers up their flat to rocker tech they call Flat Top.
 This is Burton’s entry-level freestyle to all mountain freestyle ride.

 On Snow Feel: The Descendant has a nice borderline stable feeling between the feet.
 We found that Burton’s Flat Top profile is kind of a hybrid between most flat to rocker boards and most continuous rocker boards.
 It’s got more stability between the feet than continuous rocker but it’s still not as stable as flat to rocker.
 In harder conditions, it can feel a little bit lose.
-This is an easy ride for those that want to butter and play around the mountain and have enough stability to easily get off a chair lift without creating a group crash for a video highlight reel.
+This is an easy ride for those that want to butter and play around the mountain and have enough stability to easily get off a chairlift without creating a group crash for a video highlight reel.

 Powder: Easy float and plane for a twin with a centered stance.
 It’s not going to own directional powder riding but it’s not bad for a twin of this price.